Product(s): | WaterGEMS, WaterCAD, HAMMER, SewerGEMS, SewerCAD, StormCAD, CivilStorm |

 dev.virtualearth.net

-Bing Map not displaying: First, confirm that you are signed in to the CONNECTION Client and using an up-to-date version.
-Check that the Bing Map is configured correctly to align with your model location, and that the box next to it is checked in the Background Layers manager.
+Also, check that the Bing Map is configured correctly to align with your model location, and that the box next to it is checked in the Background Layers manager.
 Try zooming far out in case the map is aligned to an area with no map data such as out in the ocean.
 If that does not help, try restarting your computer and/or reinstall the software.

 Bing Map not displaying after reopening the model: In version 10.01.00.XX, if you uncheck the Bing Maps background layer, save and reopen the model, re-checking it will not correctly display the map and you will need to re-edit the Bing Maps definition.
-This issue is resolved in version 10.01.01.04 (reference #788487)
+This issue is resolved in version 10.01.01.04 and higher (reference #788487)

 Bing Map shifts position: There is also another known issue (reference # 1025234) which can cause the Bing Map to shift positions when reopening the model, due to a problem with the one point vs. three point option in the Bing Map properties.
 This issue has been resolved in the CONNECT Edition Update 3.4.
 For earlier versions, edit the Bing Map properties (from the background layers manager), set the number of control points to 3, define three points to align the Bing Map with the model and click OK.
 Save, close and reopen the model to confirm that the map is still aligned.
 If this does not help, try going to File > Database Utilities > Synchronize Drawing / Update Database Cache.